 CONTRACTS AND ARRANGEMENTS WITH RELATED PARTIES

-The Company has not accepted any deposits from the public or its employees during theyear under review.
-The details of loans and advances which are required to be disclosedin the annual accounts of the Company pursuant to Regulation 34(3) and 53 (f) read withSchedule V of the SEBI LODR with the Company is annexed herewith and marked as Annexure8 to this Report.
+Your Company has not accepted any deposits from public or its employeesand as such no amount on account of principal or interest on deposit were outstanding asof the Balance Sheet date.
+The details of loans and advances which are required to bedisclosed in the annual accounts of the Company pursuant to Regulation 34(3) read withSchedule V of the SEBI LODR are provided in the standalone financial statement at note no.40.

 PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURES

-During the year under review no revision was made in the previous financial statementof the Company.
+During the year no revision was made in the previous financialstatement of the Company.

-The Directors would like to thank all shareholders customers bankers contractorssuppliers joint venture partners and associates of your Company for the support receivedfrom them during the year.
-The Directors would also like to place on record theirappreciation of the dedicated efforts put in by the employees of the Company.
+The Directors would like to thank all shareholders customers bankerscontractors suppliers joint venture partners and associates of your Company for thesupport received from them during the year.
+The Directors would also like to place onrecord their appreciation of the dedicated efforts put in by employees of the Company.